-Due to da Vinci experimenting with his painting technique and applying tempera straight on to the walls of the refectory, his sublime fresco began to deteriorate virtually on completion.
+In experimenting with his painting technique, DaVinci applied tempera straight on to the walls of the refectory.
+As a result, his sublime fresco began to deteriorate virtually on completion.
 It suffered several ham-fisted restoration attempts in the 18th and 19th centuries and survived target practice by Napoleon’s troops plus a period exposed to the open air after Allied bombing in WWII.
 The latest clean-up of the fresco was completed in 1999, and while the colors are muted, they are thought to resemble Leonardo’s original fresco.